SleepyCandy/Structure/README.md

 # Structure
-kill this, in remember my score
+kill this, in remember my score 40 take 5 point